 This is particularly important for women, with research showing that pre-COVID-19, Australian women retired with an average of 25% less super than men.
 In 2020, this gap grew to 29%, meaning women typically enter retirement with almost one-third less money than men.

-Even if you haven’t accessed your super early, this year’s global financial fluctuations may still have affected your retirement savings balance.
+Even if you haven’t accessed your super early, global financial fluctuations may still have affected your retirement savings balance.

 Whether your superannuation account has been depleted by early access or falling sharemarket prices (or both), if you’re close to retirement, you may need to defer your plans to leave the workforce.
 Alternatively, look at strategies to transition out of full-time work so you can ease into retirement with sufficient finances to live the life you want.